zhenko/test-ionic/README.md

 # Todo App

 This is a simple Todo application built using Ionic Framework and Vue 3.
-It allows users to create, edit, and delete tasks.
+It allows users to create tasks.

 ## Features